-Birthday Celebrations at School-updated
+Birthday Celebrations at School

-In Early Childhood (grades PN-K), parents are invited to virtually celebrate their child's birthday in school.
-Details should be coordinated with the teacher and it is customary to bring in a snack and a gift for the class.
+In Early Childhood (grades PN-K), parents may send in a snack for the class.
+Details can be coordinated directly with the classroom teacher.

 In grades 1-8, teachers will integrate birthday celebrations into the classroom.
 In order to protect precious learning time and to minimize unhealthy eating, we ask that students in grades 1-8 not bring in snacks for the class on their birthdays.